 The Master's thesis topic is integrated in the research themes of the Population Research Centre or the Netherlands Interdisciplinary Demographic Institute.
 This comprises topics such as population decline, population ageing, global migration, life of migrants, healthy ageing in society, families, households, residence, causes of death, lifestyle, child health, nutrition, access to health care, place making of elderly.
-Master thesis seminars, instructions and milestones will be organized for input, feedback and the development of competences and skills.
-During the National Demographic Conference the students will meet established professionals in the field.
+Master thesis seminars, instructions and milestones are organized for input, feedback and the development of competences and skills.

 Electives (10 EC)

-Examples of potentially interesting elective modules are Population & Development, Geographical Information Systems, 'Arbeid en Levensloop'.
+Examples of potentially interesting elective modules are Economic Geography (including a field trip), Spatial Economics or City Matters (including a field trip).
 For an overview of other possible courses within the university, please visit course catalogue Ocasys.

 Master Population Studies: